 As mask mandates change county by county, your facility may be faced with a decision on when or whether to discontinue masking in public areas.
 For multi-tenant facilities, your tenants will be considering the same thing in their spaces.
-If the decision is up to your facility (as in, not part a larger whole that directs health and safety measures), keep abreast of local county/health department guidance.
-Make the decision on what's right for your building occupants, including tenants, patients, staff, and visitors.
+Keep abreast of local county/health department guidance and make the decision on what's right for your building occupants.